Things to do on the Gold Coast with Kids

 Cedar Creek Falls Road, North Tamborine

 If your kids have more than just a little of the spirit of adventure, they’ll adore the Mt Tamborine Treetop Challenge.
 Comprising 11 zip lines, suspension bridges and the canyon flyer zip line, the Treetop Challenge offers kids the perfect combination of adrenaline sport and beautiful bush setting.
 Find a discount here.

 West Burleigh Road, Burleigh Heads

 The David Fleay Wildlife Park offers a relatively inexpensive way to get your kids interested in the care, conservation and welfare of the wildlife commonly found on the Gold Coast and further afield in Australia.
 As an education-focused heritage-listed park, it offers a quieter, more easily accessible alternative to some of the bigger parks in the area, especially if you’re pushing a pram.
 Click here.

 A white-knuckle ride on a jetboat through the Gold Coast’s canals and out onto open water will provide your kids with an experience they won’t forget in a hurry.
 Suitable for kids aged 4 and up, there are range of different tours and experiences to choose from, depending on your budget and how wet you want to get!
-Click here for more information
+Click here for information about a great discount!

 Currumbin Tree Top Challenge

 28 Tomewin Street, Currumbin

 If you’re looking for something extraordinary on the Gold Coast for kids, you should consider the Currumbin Tree Top Challenge.
 It’s a high ropes adventure course located within Currumbin Sanctuary.
 The course includes a once-in-a-lifetime zip line experience near enclosures containing real-life crocodiles, Tasmanian devils and dingos, making it a must-do activity on the Gold Coast for kids.
 You’ll get a discount on the treetop challenge here.

 38 Hutchinson Street, West Burleigh